Indamutsa/gitops/README.md

 We then created the webhook on github. \
 The url is obtained ngrok: `ngrok http 8080`
+We can run it in background using:
+`ngrok http 80 --log=stdout > ngrok.log &`

 Change something in the code base, and then push.
 The webhook will be triggered on push